Bachelor in International Business Program

 BUSINESS GAME

-The tool gives students practical experience in managing various aspects of businesses in an evolving economic environment.
-The goal of the teamwork is to manage the operational, market, and financial performance of a business in a competitive market with variations in the economic conditions.
+These simulations provide students practical experience in managing various aspects of business in an evolving economic environment.
+In teams, students manage the strategic, operational, and financial performance of a business in a competitive market with variations in the economic conditions.
+The Business Game is also an opportunity to present students with a holistic view of business operations including financial decisions, investments, marketing, sales, human resource allocations, capacity management, and other relevant endeavors characterising real life markets.

-The business game is also an opportunity to present students with a holistic view of business operations including financial decisions, investments, marketing, sales, human resource allocations, capacity management, and other relevant endeavours characterising real life markets.
 Students appreciate the understanding and command of business fundamentals, market-driven decision-making practices in a services environment, and the ability to set up appropriate strategies.
-For future managers, it is important to be able to use analytical decision-making and to evaluate the financial implications and performance of business decisions.
+For future managers, it is important to be able to use analytical decision-making tools and to assess the market and financial implications and performance of business decisions.

 CSR Project – The Corporate Social Responsability Project